thiago-lcarvalho/thiago-dev/README.md

 14/12 16:41 - lot of changes, finished first card on last section, happy with results so far!

-15/12 15:48 - added mspotify tracker with spotify api!
+15/12 15:48 - added some features with spotify api!